My parents where born in Portugal and my brothers, sister and myself where born in France so the culinary experience has a little mix of the two.

 As the holiday seasons begin, I miss my father more and him joking around at the dinner table.
 He had the best sense of humor and never made a fuse on the small things.
 Something that I have began to realize that it was one of his biggest strengths.
 It allowed him to keep moving forward with determination without allowing the tiny matters to stop him from enjoying life every day.

 This recipe is something that I came up with to blend my heritage together and thank my parents for giving me so much love for food and life.
 If you like Portuguese and French food than try this incredible French and Portuguese dish.
+EnJoy!

 The Portench Quiche

-1 cup of spinach
+- 1 cup spinach

-2 Tablespoon of olive oil
+- 2 tablespoon olive oil

-1 cup of half and half
+- 1 cup half and half

 Mix the ingredients together in a bowl.

-Take your pie crust and the onion, chorizo and spinach and pour into the pie.
-Spread it around.
-Then take you mixture and pour it on top.
-Sprinkle some cheeese and sage on top.
 Place it in the oven at 375 degrees for about 40 minutes or until the mixture in the center is fully cooked.